 Some research suggests, however, that women with one ovary may experience menopause earlier than women with two ovaries and may be more likely to conceive a child with Down Syndrome.
 These are issues that you may want to bring up with your health care provider.

-If you choose to plan for pregnancy, and you try to conceive for a year without success, consider checking in with your provider or gynecologist to make sure that your remaining ovary is functioning normally.
+If you choose to plan for pregnancy, and you try to conceive for a year without success, consider checking in with your health care provider or gynecologist to make sure that your remaining ovary is functioning normally.
 At that time, you and your provider can look into any other factors that could be interfering with your fertility.
 These are steps that many women, with one or two ovaries, face.

 Now that it's been three years since your surgery, how would you feel about making an appointment for a check-up?
 Talking with your women's health care provider or gynecologist about your concerns is very important.
 Your health care provider is a great resource for information and assurance that goes beyond what you can learn on any health information site.
 Plus, your provider sees you and knows your unique history.